Walsh article from 1924 |

 1843 Raid on Austin revisited; where were the Tonkawa?

 As noted above, the 1843 raid on Austin was recorded in a number of sources (I'll make what I think is the reasonable assumption they were Comanche).
 And as noted there is no reference to Tonkawa involvement in the half dozen sources referenced above.
 The fact that all these sources are silent on Tonkawa involvement is puzzling.
-Ritualistic cannibalism around the death of enemies in combat was discussed (sensationalized) by so many chroniclers of the 1800s and early 1900s, and a topic of academic research (anthropologists and historians).
+For example, ritualistic cannibalism around the death of enemies in combat was discussed (sensationalized) by so many chroniclers of the 1800s and early 1900s, and a topic of academic research (anthropologists and historians).
 The fact that Comanches were killed begs the question, why is there no mention of Tonkawa ceremony surrounding these deaths by any of the sources documenting the 1843 raid on Austin?
-If Tonkawa were indeed encamped in Austin in 1843, they would by accounts had time to reach the location (as did some Austin residents) where the battle culminated and where the Comanches were killed?
-There is the possibility that the Comanche retrieved the bodies of their dead comrades as they were known to do after battles, but in such a case there would surely have been mention of Tonkawa pursuit, again as they were known to have done in previous battles; retrieving fallen comrades takes time increasing the chance a pursuing band of Tonkawa could have pursued and even engaged the raiding party.
+If Tonkawa were indeed encamped in Austin in 1843, they would by accounts had time to reach the location (as did some Austin residents) where the battle culminated and where some Comanche were killed?
+There is the possibility that the Comanche retrieved the bodies of their dead comrades as they were known to do in battle, but in such a case there would surely have been mention of Tonkawa pursuit, again as they were known to have done in previous battles; retrieving fallen comrades takes time increasing the chance a pursuing band of Tonkawa could have pursued and even engaged the raiding party.
 The complete absence of reference to Tonkawa involvement would seem to suggest that in 1843

 - a) they were not in Austin, or